 Boer goats tend to do well under most conditions, but do have certain issues that need to be addressed.
 As with any goats, the primary concern when managing Boer goats is preventing intestinal parasites.
 This is doubly important for organically raised Boer goats, as the use of antihelmintic medication would preclude organic certification.
-To prevent parasite infestation, farmers need enough acreage to practice pasture rotation and interfere with the life cycle of the parasites.
+To prevent parasite infestation, according to a publication from Wisconsin-Madison University (p.91), farmers need enough acreage to practice pasture rotation and interfere with the life cycle of the parasites.

 Buying Organically Raised Boer Goats

 Even though the trend has only recently spread to North America, it is estimated that roughly 70 percent of red meat consumed worldwide is goat meat.
 Goat meat has a lower fat content than either lamb or beef, and their smaller pasture requirements make goats a more environmentally sustainable meat choice than larger animals.
 So where can you buy organic Boer goats or goat meat?